 Chicago Danztheatre Ensemble’s performance of This is Not a Pipe is a beautifully choreographed and acted work of performance art.
 Delving into the subconscious and raising it to the surface is the definition of Surrealism as I understand it.
 Sometimes it looks like madness and at other times it looks like art.
 This is Not a Pipe is art, through dance that continues a conversation about individual expression regarding self-determination of identity.
 This is a fun and thought-provoking hour and a half with intermission.
 It is worth your while.

 This is Not a Pipe final performances will be Fridays and Saturdays, November 5 – 20, in the Auditorium at Ebenezer Lutheran Church, 1650 W. Foster Ave.
 Tickets purchased ahead of time online are $20 up until two hours before the performance.
 They are $25 at the door.
 Chicago Danztheatre Ensemble is bringing dance to schools and communities all over Chicago.
 For more information please visit their website https://www.danztheatre.org.

-Did you enjoy this post and our coverage of Chicago’s arts scene?
+Did you enjoy this post and our coverage of Chicago’s arts scene and sometimes beyond?
 Please consider supporting Third Coast Review’s arts and culture coverage by making a donation by PayPal.
 Choose the amount that works best for you, and know how much we appreciate your support!